myles-lewis/glmmSeq/README.md

-This R package is designed to model gene expression with a general linear mixed model (glmm).
+This R package is designed to model gene expression with a general linear mixed model (GLMM).
 This allows us to include random effects as well as fixed effects.
-For the purpose of the package we use the `glmer` function from the [`lme4`](https://CRAN.R-project.org/package=lme4) package which fits a glmm.
+For the purpose of the package we use the `glmer` function from the [`lme4`](https://CRAN.R-project.org/package=lme4) package which fits a GLMM.

 This package focuses in particular on changes in genes expression between different response or treatment groups over time.